StefanSchroeder/Gocal/README.md

 with a no-nonsense attitude.
 By default it creates a 12-page PDF with one month per page for the current year.
 To avoid confusion, the library is called gocal, while the standalone tool is named gocalendar.

+Gocalendar can be built with 'go build' in the gocalendar folder.

 Alternatively the following arguments are supported:

   gocalendar YEAR => Create a 12-page calendar for YEAR, e.g. 2014